graalvm/taming-build-time-initialization/README.md

 The results are even better for Ruby where we have a reduction from `56 ms` to `14 ms` with the pre-initialized context.

-## Rules of Build-Time Initialization
+## Rules of Build-Time Initialization and Heap Snapshotting

 ### Types of Classes in GraalVM Native Image
 In GraalVM Native Image there are three possible initialization states for each class: